Burglar alarms and home security

-Cameras can be bought on their own, or as part of a whole security package.
-Costs range from around £20 for one wired camera with a night-vision range of five metres, to around £450 for a vandal-proof camera.
+You can buy cameras on their own, or as part of a whole security package.
+Costs range from around £20 for one wired camera with a night-vision range of 5 metres, to around £450 for a vandal-proof camera.

 You will need to buy some equipment to accompany the camera, depending on what type you choose, such as connectors and a digital video recorder (DVR) to store and view the footage.
 You can also buy dummy cameras for around £10.

 CCTV is just one line of defence against crime, and works best when combined with other measures, such as a burglar alarm, door and window locks, gravel around your property, and security lights.

 If you're thinking about getting a burglar alarm, visit our pages on burglar alarm types and the costs of installation to find out more - we've spoken to a number of installers and found their advice, and what they offer for the same price, varies greatly.

 You can also discover the top-rated burglar alarm companies, according to our survey of more than 3,228 burglar alarm owners.